 Social justice is the view that everyone deserves equal economic, political and social rights and opportunities.
-Our work aims to open the doors of access and opportunity, particularly those in greatest need in marginalized populations.
+Our work aims to open the doors of access and opportunity, particularly to those of greatest need in marginalized populations.
 Social justice encompasses economic justice.

 Economic justice has been defined as “a set of moral principles for building economic institutions, the ultimate goal of which is to create an opportunity for each person to create a sufficient material foundation upon which to have a dignified, productive, and creative life beyond economics.”